 “I just don’t know what to do anymore,” I told my husband over the phone. ..
 He is just not himself anymore – he is getting upset about little things, he is grumpy all the time, and his behavior is just… off.
+He is misbehaving more & more.
 I don’t know what to do to help him.”

 Little did we know that the time that our son’s sleep disorder was being disguised as ADHD or a behavior problem.

 E is our youngest son, and he was the BEST baby.
-He slept all night long (which was something I was NOT used to!) 😉 He was happy all of the time.
+He slept all night long (which was something I was NOT used to!)
+He never woke, not even in the middle of the night. 😉 He was happy all of the time.

 Over the next few months, E started waking more often.
-We attributed it to his Hand, Foot & Mouth and just assumed that he was having a hard time getting back to his normal sleep schedule.
+I had not changed his bedtime routine at all, yet he was not able to stay asleep at night.
+He was also falling asleep extremely fast at night when it was time for bed, at 7:00.
+The excessive daytime sleepiness (well, evening sleepiness) should have been a clue, but we attributed it to his Hand, Foot & Mouth and just assumed that he was having a hard time getting back to his normal sleep schedule.

 Fast forward about five years… he was still waking at night.
 Still coming into our room every night (around the same time).
 Still tired in the mornings (and so grumpy when he woke up.)